soup/clients/v1.1/README.md

 e.g. `https://api.soup.io/api/v1.1/authenticate`.

 By accessing `/authenticate` you can ensure that the used access tokens are still valid.
-If they are no longer HTTP status code 401 (401 Unauthorized) is returned.
+If they are no longer valid, HTTP status code 401 (401 Unauthorized) is returned.

 An example output for the `/authenticate` is provided below.
 The most significant elements is the array `blogs`, consisting of all blogs, respective groups the user has access to.

-* `resoure` - is the base url for accessing or creating posts on the specific blog
+* `resource` - is the base url for accessing or creating posts on the specific blog
 * [`tags`](#tags) returns a list of tags used on the specific blog.
 This can be used to provide a completion when choosing the appropriate tag for a post
 * [`types`](#types) returns a list of resources for specific post types.
 * `permissions`
   * `approved` - part of the group, can post to this group
-  * `ownewr` - home blog, typically the users own blog
+  * `owner` - home blog, typically the users own blog

 ```json
 {